JakeAsiddao/ecommerce-website/user-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

+- {All participants attempted clicking on the images}
-- {All participants had this problem…}
+- {All participants could not get past product list items page}

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants succeeded where one of them failed…}
+- {First two succeeded and last could not navigate to cart page}
 - etc.

 ### Minor, Annoying, Won’t Hinder Completion

-- {Participants pointed out this inconsistency…}
-- etc.
+- {No images were placed}
+- {Images were not clickable}